rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 ---

-#### GET /api/v1/games/today
+#### GET /api/v1/games/now

-Retrieves all the games scheduled for today.
+Retrieves all the games scheduled for this moment.
-*today* is understood to represent the current week in the season schedule (defined by the *Scoreboard:Week* application setting).
+*now* represents the current week in the season schedule, which is determined by the *Scoreboard:Week* application setting.

 ---